 Most armour only covers some of the body, leaving the face and often other extremities unprotected.
-An attacker can aim for an unprotected spot in exchange for suffering a penalty on his or her attack check (see Called Shot to Partial Armour, page 78).
+An attacker can aim for an unprotected spot in exchange for suffering a penalty on his or her attack check (see Called Shot to Partial Armour, page 116).
 The Armour values listed in this section represent average-quality construction and materials.
-Shoddy workmanship, poor construction techniques, or weak materials can penalise the given Armour values by -1 to
+Shoddy workmanship, poor construction techniques, or weak materials can penalise the given Armour values by -1 to -4.
+Exceptional workmanship, advanced construction techniques, or resilient materials can increase the given Armour values by +1 to +4.

-TABLE 11-4: ARMOUR AND PROTECTIVE DEVICES Armour Type Armour Value Penalties Ancient Armour Light Mail 4 -2 on physically-oriented Skill checks
+TABLE 11-4: ARMOUR AND PROTECTIVE DEVICES Armour Type Armour Value Penalties

-Light iviali 4 -2 on physically-onented Skill checks Partial Metal Armour 5 -4 on physically-oriented Skill checks Full Metal Armour 6 to 8 -6 on physically-oriented Skill checks MODERN ARMOUR Leather Jacket 1 None Soft Body Armour 4 -3 on physically-oriented Skill checks Tactical 6 -5 on physically-oriented Skill checks Shields Buckler 4 None Standard Shield 6 Requires one free hand to use Heavy Shield 8 Requires one free hand to use, -4 on physically-oriented checks Tactical Shield 10 Requires one free hand to use, -2 on physically-oriented checks
+ANCIENT ARMOUR Light Mail 4 -2 on physically-oriented Skill checks Partial Metal Armour 5 -4 on physically-oriented Skill checks Full Metal Armour 6 to 8 -6 on physically-oriented Skill checks MODERN ARMOUR Leather Jacket 1 None Soft Body Armour 4 -2 on physically-oriented Skill checks Tactical 8 -4 on physically-oriented Skill checks SHIELDS Buckler 4 None Standard Shield 6 Requires one free hand to use Heavy Shield 8 Requires one free hand to use, -4 on physically-oriented checks Tactical Shield 10 Requires one free hand to use, -2 on physically-oriented checks Full Metal Armour Modern Armour Leather Jacket Soft Body Armour Tactical SHIELDS Buckler Standard Shield Heavy Shield 6 to 8 1 4 8 4 6 8 -6 on physically-oriented Skill cheo None -2 on physically-oriented Skill cheo -4 on physically-oriented Skill cheo None Requires one free hand to use Requires one free hand to use, -4 on physically-oriented checks Requires one free hand to use,